MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Assigning-licenses-with-powershell.md

 ## Troubleshooting

-**Error: The .csv provided did not contain any valid SMTP data.
-Please check the .csv file and try again.**
+**Error: The CSV provided did not contain any valid SMTP data.
+Please check the CSV file and try again.**

-Check the .csv file contains the proper header and valid email addresses to parse
+Check the CSV file contains the proper header and valid email addresses to parse

 **Error: Could not find user user1@contoso.com, skipping!**